It’s a little past due but I wanted to share Joel’s birth story with everyone!

 We got settled in our delivery room and Miguel called our parents to tell them the news.
 At this point my contractions had gotten a lot stronger and I told them I absolutely wanted the epidural.
 They also had me use a peanut ball to keep labor progressing.

 By the time I got the epidural, I was up to 7 centimeters dilated.
 The nurses were so impressed I made it that far without any pain meds!
 Apparently I have a high pain tolerance.
 The epidural was pretty amazing.
 Literally the whole lower half of my body was numb.
 I couldn’t move my legs.
 It was a pretty strange feeling and I felt a little buzzed right after.
-I told Miguel I was feeling great and gave him a thumbs.
+I told Miguel I was feeling great and gave him a thumbs up.

 To keep things progressing, they gave me pitocin and broke my water.
 When I reached 10 centimeters they had me start pushing.
 I pushed for two hours straight.
 It was probably one of the most exhausting things I’ve ever done.
 They tell you to push with the contractions but I wasn’t feeling them at all so they had to monitor them on the screen.
 The nurses and doctor were so awesome and encouraging.
 So was my husband.
 He was extremely sweet and supportive the whole time.